Mike Matheson, Penguins hold on against Senators - NewsBreak

 At 15:59 of the first, Matheson chipped in a rebound to put the Penguins ahead 3-1.

-Crosby extended that to 4-1 at 11:32 of the second on a backhander.
+Crosby extended that to 4-1 at 11:32 of the second on a power-play backhander.

 Matheson struck again at 18:41 of the second, beating Gustavsson far side from the left circle to make it 5-1.

-In the third, Stutzle cut it to 5-2 off a rebound, and the puck went in off Norris’ skate at 3:33 to make it 5-3.
+In the third, Stutzle cut it to 5-2 off a rebound, and the puck went in off Norris’ skate at 3:33 to make it 5-3 with Norris getting the credit.

 Guentzel scored an empty-netter with 46.6 seconds left.

-Note: EditorsNote: adds “power-play” in 12th graf; adds to 14th graf; changes to “7:27” in 15th graf